 Background Images Not Supported

 The different types of backgrounds you can use in your emails are:

 - Pattern Background

 - Graphic Background

 - Section-wide background

 Unfortunately, Outlook 2007-2013 does not support any of the above backgrounds.
-The ideal solution for rendering a background image in an Outlook HTML email template is by using VML (Vector Markup Language).
+The ideal solution for rendering a background image in an Outlook HTML email template, as any agency dabbling with email campaign management services will also offer you, is by using VML (Vector Markup Language).

 Input the below code in the <body> tag of your Outlook HTML template for the background image to cover the entire email window.